-VCA Annual Training Institute will NOT be held at a LIVE VENUE in October 2020 We are finalizing plans for a VIRTUAL SESSION due to Covid-19 concerns
+VCA Annual Training Institute will NOT be held at a LIVE VENUE in October 2020 We are finalizing plans for a VIRTUAL Business Meeting as required by our Constitution and Bylaws

 From The Petersburg Chamber of Commerce, March 9, 2020 Past VCA President Vanessa Crawford Receives Award The Petersburg Chamber of Commerce is thrilled to announce Sheriff Vanessa Reese Crawford as this year’s winner of the Dr. F. Nathaniel Gatlin Award.
 This award will be presented at our Annual Dinner & Meeting on March 19, 2020 at the VSU Multi Purpose Center.
 For tickets and information, please visit: http://petersburgchamber.chambermaster.com/…/2020-annual-me…